-If you are a citizen of a non-EEA country, you must report to an Immigration Officer at Ireland's border before entering the country, eg at the airport, ferry port or other.
+If you are a non-EU/EEA and non-Swiss national, you must report to an Immigration Officer at Ireland's border before entering the country, eg at the airport, ferry port or other.

 An Immigration Officer can usually be found in Passport Control.

 You must be able to give the Immigration Officer any documents necessary to explain your visit.
 It is your responsibility to ensure you have everything with you.

 At a minimum this includes your passport, visa (if necessary) and landing card (if appropriate).
 It may also include a travel itinerary, invitations or letters that help explain your visit.

 If you are allowed to enter